High Five Interchange

 The interchange is considered by Popular Mechanics to be one of "The World's 18 Strangest Roadways" because of its height (as high as a 12-story building), its 43 permanent bridges, and other unusual design and construction features.

-In 2006, the American Public Works Association named the High Five Interchange as "Public Works Projects of the Year".
+In 2006, the American Public Works Association (APWA) named the High Five Interchange as "Public Works Project of the Year".

 Description

 The High Five Interchange, north of downtown in Dallas, Texas, is a massive five-level freeway interchange.
-It is the junction of two major highways carrying heavy rush-hour traffic, the Lyndon B. Johnson Freeway (Interstate 635) and the Central Expressway (US 75), and is the first five-level stack interchange to be built in the city.
+It is the junction of two major highways carrying heavy rush-hour traffic, the Lyndon B. Johnson Freeway (I-635) and the Central Expressway (US 75), and is the first five-level stack interchange to be built in the city.

 It replaces the antiquated three-level modified cloverleaf interchange built in the 1960s, which caused a severe bottleneck by narrowing US 75 down to two lanes at the junction of the two highways.
 The looped ramps of the cloverleaf forced motorists to slow down drastically, backing up traffic.
 Left-hand exits contributed to the congestion.
 Further, its two frontage roads were not directly connected to each other, making local access difficult.